pypa/bandersnatch/docs/filtering_configuration.md

-The blacklist settings are in a configuration section named **\[blacklist\]**, this section provides settings to indicate packages, projects and releases that should not be mirrored from pypi.
+The blacklist settings are in a configuration section named **\[blacklist\]**, this section provides settings to indicate packages, projects and releases that should not be mirrored from PyPI.

 This is useful to avoid syncing broken or malicious packages.